rhughes74/SI_Effects_on_NRI_Risk/README.md

  - Filtered_Dataset_aden2.rds =INFRASTRUCTURE DENSITY PER Sq.
 MILE (All Census Tracts)
  - Filtered_Dataset.rds (i.e., no suffix) = INFRASTRUCTURE COUNT.

+ Also:
+ - Data.rds       = combines the Filtered_Dataset_den.rds, Filtered_Dataset_aden.rds and Filtered_Dataset.rds, datasets into a single variable for ease of simulation
+ - all_tracts.rds = captures city and geography data via the tigris library

 ## R Libraries Used: